 As Into the Woods’s Little Red says, in one of the moral-of-the-story pronouncements dotted through the show: The prettier the flower, the farther from the path.
 When it went onstage this past May as part of the the Encores! series at City Center, Stephen Sondheim and James Lapine’s 1987 musical of knitted Grimm fairy tales was an atypical choice.
 Usually Encores! aims to show us hazily remembered, historically significant musicals that are unlikely to be revived.
 Into the Woods is newish, and it’s performed often and enthusiastically.
 (There are more than 50 productions in the U.S. and UK just this summer, from Vicksburg to Concord to Leeds, and that doesn’t even count school and camp productions of the one-act condensation Into the Woods Jr.) So why do it at Encores!, in semi-staged form, for such a short run?

 Well, it hasn’t been on Broadway in 20 years, and maybe that’s reason enough.
 But I have a hunch, also, that everyone wanted to be in this production, and their availability synced up just right.
 (Another pronouncement from the show: The harder to get, the better to have.)
 For those couple of weeks at City Center, it starred Neil Patrick Harris, Sara Bareilles, Heather Headley, and Gavin Creel (playing the Baker and Baker’s Wife, the Witch, and, doubled, the Wolf and the Prince).
 Any of them can front a marquee, and all sounded great; the supporting tier of performers—including Ann Harada and Shereen Pimentel and two newcomers named Julia Lester and Cole Thompson—are perhaps not ticket-selling names on their own, but they killed.
-Maybe Sondheim’s unexpected death this spring added emotional depth for both cast and audience; maybe it was just that hard-to-describe thing that happens when every piston fires on time, every gear meshes, every valve syncs up, and the thing really takes off down the road.
+Maybe Sondheim’s unexpected death last year added emotional depth for both cast and audience; maybe it was just that hard-to-describe thing that happens when every piston fires on time, every gear meshes, every valve syncs up, and the thing really takes off down the road.
 It sold out fast and soon found a Broadway house for an eight-week transfer—again presumably threading the needle during a brief vacancy at the St. James.

 It opens there tonight, now with Brian d’Arcy James as the Baker, Patina Miller as the Witch, and Phillipa Soo as Cinderella, among a few other cast changes.
 Creel and Bareilles are still in, and judging by a post-show Beatlemania moment I saw at the stage door on 44th Street, she’s the commercial draw.
 Lear deBessonet, who runs the Encores! series and directed, has kept her rather light and simple set design from City Center approximately intact.
 (Sometimes the things you most wish for are not to be touched.)
 The orchestra is onstage, at the rear of a low tiered set that stands in for, among other things, the steps of the palace.
 That pushes much of the action forward, right up to the lip of the stage, which turns out to be a great choice.
 I’d never quite grasped in the past how much of this show is made up of tour-de-force numbers for individual cast members, and keeping it all downstage gives prominence to their faces and body language.